What is Big Sunday?

 What groups do you help?

 Feel free to visit Who We Help, on our website.
-You’ll find a list of the many nonprofits we’ve worked with on Big Sunday Weekend and throughout the year.
+You’ll find a list of the many nonprofits we’ve worked with during A Month of Big Sundays (formerly Big Sunday Weekend) and throughout the year.
 Most of these great groups offer volunteer opportunities all year long.

 Volunteering over one month is great, but what about rest of the year?